shek-a/car-rental-management-app/README.md

 GraphQL API

 ## Requirements
-You need to following installed to run the application locally
+You need the following installed to run the application locally
 * Node
 * Yarn
 * Docker